MotherTongues/mothertongues-blog/_posts/2021-10-22-g2p-basic-mappings-gui.md

 `g2p` lets you describe these patterns using **an ordered series of rules**.
 Each rule must be defined to have a sequence of one or more input characters and a sequence of zero or more output characters.
 In the [G2P Studio](https://g2p-studio.herokuapp.com/), we write these rules in a spreadsheet-type interface.

-In the photo below we can see a very basic rule that will turn all instances of the character `a` into `b`.
+In the screenshot below we can see a very basic rule that will turn all instances of the character `a` into `b`.
 Each row is a new rule.
 The `In` column describes what characters will be matched, and the `Out` column describes what those matched characters will be turned into.

 {% picture basic-rule-studio.png %}